cjihrig/kubenode/README.md

 ## Quick start guide

 This section demonstrates the process of creating a new Kubernetes Custom Resource Definition (CRD) and corresponding controller using the Kubenode CLI.
+This is meant to get up and running quickly.
+[A more in depth guide is available on my blog](https://cjihrig.com/kubernetes-controllers-in-nodejs).

 Initialize a new Kubenode project using the following command.
 This command will create a number of files and directories in the current directory.